shuckster/playwright-har-intercept/README.md

 const id = `${jsonRpcAppLoadId}_${requestCounter}`;
 ```

+Unfortunately, a random value in a payload means the HAR feature of PlayWright
+treats all requests as unique, and it will fail to load and serve a saved HAR
+from file.

 We're reluctant to change the way these `id`s are calculated because we have a
 micro-frontend architecture.
 This means multiple apps could, in the same page,
 call the same back-end APIs, and we'd like to ensure responses get routed to